Magnesium alloy: Further alloy development

 Scandium and gadolinium have been tried as alloying elements; an alloy with 1% manganese, 0.3% scandium and 5% gadolinium offers almost perfect creep resistance at 350C.
 The physical composition of these multi-component alloys is complicated, with plates of intermetallic compounds such as Mn2Sc forming.
 Addition of zinc to Mg-RE alloys has been shown to greatly increase creep life by stabilizing RE precipitates.
 Erbium has also been considered as an additive.

 Magnesium–lithium alloys

 Adding 10% of lithium to magnesium produces an alloy that can be used as an improved anode in batteries with a manganese-dioxide cathode.
 Magnesium-lithium alloys are generally soft and ductile, and the density of 1.4 g/cm3 is appealing for space applications.

-Quantum mechanical simulations have been used to predict the formation of ordered magnesium–lithium alloys.
-Of interest relative to manufacturing, it is predicted that addition of more than 13 at. % lithium results in ordered phases with a cubic structure.

 Non-combustible magnesium alloys

 Adding 2% of calcium by weight to magnesium alloy AM60 results in the non-combustible magnesium alloy AMCa602.
 The higher oxidation reactivity of calcium causes a coat of calcium oxide to form before magnesium ignites.
 The ignition temperature of the alloy is elevated by 200–300 K. An oxygen-free atmosphere is not necessary for machining operations.